TV Tower

 From the Air

 Bangalore (12.97N, 77.59E) sits on the Deccan Plateau at 900m elevation in southern India.
-Kempegowda International Airport (VOBL/BLR) is located 40km north with one runway 09L/27R (4,000m) and one runway 09R/27L (4,000m).
-The airport is quite far from the city center.
-The city sprawls across the plateau - tech parks are visible in the outer areas.
-Lakes dot the city, though many are degraded.
-Weather is tropical savanna modified by altitude - pleasant year-round with temperatures rarely exceeding 35C.
-Monsoon June-September brings rain.
-The Deccan Plateau extends in all directions.
+Kempegowda International Airport (VOBL/BLR) lies 40km north of the city center, with two parallel runways: 09L/27R and 09R/27L, both 4,000m long.
+From the air, the city sprawls across the plateau, and tech parks stand out in the outer ring.
+Lakes dot the urban landscape, though many show visible degradation.
+The climate is tropical savanna modified by altitude - pleasant year-round, with temperatures rarely exceeding 35C.
+Monsoon rains arrive from June through September.
+In every direction, the Deccan Plateau stretches to the horizon.